-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Adam Dennett, a student assistant in Digital Collections.
 Adam is a senior majoring in Information Systems.

 This week marks the 47th anniversary of the Sylmar Earthquake.
 Many details of that difficult time are documented in the Duane Georgeson Papers, held in Special Collections and Archives.
 Duane Georgeson was a twelve-year veteran of the Los Angeles Department of Water and Power (LADWP) when he was appointed Engineer of Design in charge of the Water Engineering Design Division in January of 1971.
 During the early morning hours of February 9, 1971, a 6.5 magnitude earthquake centered in the Sylmar area of the San Fernando Valley shook Los Angeles.
 The Van Norman Dam, which at the time was the main water supply for the San Fernando Valley, was in its immediate path.
 Georgeson, having been at his new leadership position for only a month, was faced with a tremendous challenge that would ultimately define his career.

 Like most of the people in Los Angeles, Georgeson was at home asleep when the earthquake struck.
 He immediately awoke and headed out to LADWP headquarters in downtown Los Angeles.
 When he arrived at the office he was informed that the Van Norman Dam had collapsed.
 To confirm this report he sent his staff out to study the dam site and report back.
 Their findings were that the dam had partially collapsed.
 It still retained all of its water, but seepage levels were increasing and if something was not done soon the dam would fully collapse, endangering the lives of thousands of residents who lived below it.